robocomp/robocomp-robolab/components/hardware/external_control/joystickComp/README.md

 ```

-Depending on application demands, we can regulate control signal converted from joystick throttles via parameters `SampleRate, MaxSteering, MaxAdvance`.
+Depending on application demands, we can regulate control signal converted from joystick throttles via parameters `MaxSteering, MaxAdvance`.
 For sending control signals to target robot, please input valid proxy url in parameter `DifferentialRobotProxy`.
 Note that we need to make sure the port number of the parameter `JoyStick.Endpoints` is the same as the corresponding number of the client component using the `JoystickComp` component.
 User also has to determine which port that the joystick is connected to, and then change the parameter `Joy.Device` to that port.

 ## Starting the component